ShiftingRoses/ShiftingRoses/README.md

 See the footer of [code/__DEFINES/tgs.dm](./code/__DEFINES/tgs.dm) and [code/modules/tgs/LICENSE](./code/modules/tgs/LICENSE) for the MIT license.

 All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.

+Any contributions made are to be cited in the event they are a "port" from another codebase.
+Pull requests may not be made to remove content made by contributors as an act of protest.
+By contributing you agree to this agreement.